Can your diet change the course of Graves’ disease?

 - Pepsin + HCL: Low stomach acid may lead to a reduction in nutrients (iron, B12, etc.) and may promote decreased immune function.
 While taking other GI supplements (and especially if you have a thyroid disorder) taking HCL with pepsin can help improve GI function dramatically.
 Normal stomach acid is also required for thyroid hormone absorption (which is important if you are taking thyroid hormone replacement medication).

 Supplements to cool down inflammation:

 - Fish oil: Fish oil has been shown to reduce inflammation and can help treat depression and chronic pain.
-These benefits come from the balancing of the omega 3 & 6 fatty acids that occur when taking fish oil.
+These benefits come from the balancing of the omega-3 & 6 fatty acids that occur when taking fish oil.
 An imbalance in this ratio promotes inflammatory pathways in the body.
-When taken properly fish oil can help with weight loss, reduce fat mass directly, increase skeletal muscle mass and reduce inflammation.
-To get these benefits you will need to take 2-5 grams per day (that's 2-5 capsules per day assuming each soft gel is 1,000mg).
+When taken properly fish oil can help with weight loss, reduce fat mass directly, increase skeletal muscle mass, and reduce inflammation.

-- Alpha lipoic acid: ALA is a VERY potent anti-inflammatory agent which has been shown to help reduce blood sugar levels, reduce inflammatory markers and help with weight loss.
-This supplement should be taken in doses up to 1,200mg-1,800mg per day for best results for at least 3 months.
+- Alpha lipoic acid: ALA is a VERY potent anti-inflammatory agent that has been shown to help reduce blood sugar levels, reduce inflammatory markers, and help with weight loss.

 - Quercetin (with bromelain): Quercetin is another powerful anti-inflammatory agent and is especially powerful when coupled with bromelain.
 Bromelain and quercetin can also help improve immune function and improve the GI tract as well.
 Take 1-2 caps each day for best results.